Avoid coronavirus: 9 practical tips to limit your risk without cutting yourself off

 We know that a thorough cleaning with good ol' soap and water will kill the virus' structure, but if you're not sure how to disinfect an item, like a dry-clean-only jacket or pair of boots, setting it aside for 10 days is another option.

-Since COVID-19 incubates in the body from 1 to 14 days, you can set it aside longer if you're extra concerned.
+Since COVID-19 incubates in the body from one to 14 days, you can set it aside longer if you're extra concerned.

 Read on for global coronavirus updates, how to track the virus' spread across Europe, Asia and the US, and how COVID-19 is affecting the entire tech industry.